-We have been ministering to the incarcerated and their families for over 50 years.
+We have been ministering to the incarcerated and their families for over 55 years.
 Our roots extend back to 1963, when Harold and Helen Cox of the Madison Church of Christ began volunteering in the Nashville jail.
 In 1982, Ron Goodman relocated his prison work from Huntsville, Texas to Brentwood, Tennessee to organize local volunteers under the oversight of the Harpeth Hills Church of Christ.
 Ron joined efforts with Harold and Helen in 1984 and together they formed the Nashville Prison Ministry and served as the Directors.
 Ron Goodman and Harold and Helen Cox retired from full-time prison ministry work in 2012.